Hypfer/Valetudo/docs/_pages/development/building-and-modifying-valetudo.md

+---
+title: Building and Modifying Valetudo
+category: Development
+order: 41
+---
 # Building and Modifying Valetudo

-This file provides instructions for quickly setting up an environment where you can build and modify Valetudo according to your needs.
+These are instructions for quickly setting up an environment where you can build and modify Valetudo according to your needs.

 It shows a complete setup from scratch, on a freshly installed Ubuntu 18.04 system.